hsolgaard/zha-bindings-manager/README.md

 Nothing is submitted automatically.
 The card prepares a GitHub issue for the user to review and submit using their own GitHub account.

-The physical-load annotation is saved **in the current browser only**.
-It is not written to Home Assistant and does not automatically follow you to another browser or device.
+The physical-load annotation is saved locally by default, the same as everything else the card stores — see [Optional: shared storage across devices](#optional-shared-storage-across-devices) above if you'd like it, along with the rest of the card's data, to follow you across browsers and devices.

 ### Explore device capabilities